 Get ready for a culinary experience that your taste buds will never forget.
 I can’t wait to hear your thoughts on my recipe and it’s okay, I can take criticism if you don’t like it.
 I love good fun competition and want to encourage you to create or share your own slow cooker recipe so you can enter the Slowest Recipe Contest on the Minerva Dairy website as well.
 The contest ends at the end of this month so you have time to play around with a recipe as I did.
 You’ll want it to be perfect right down to each and every ingredient.

 Minerva Dairy Garlic Herb Amish Roll Butter, 1 Tablespoon

 1/4 cup cooking sherry

 Sear both sides of the hanger steak in a frying pan with 2 Tablespoons olive oil.
-Turn crock pot on high and add 1 Tablespoon Minerva Dairy Garlic Herb Amish Roll Butter to the crock pot.
+Turn crockpot on high and add 1 Tablespoon Minerva Dairy Garlic Herb Amish Roll Butter to the crockpot.
 While it’s melting, keep turning your prized beef hanger steak in the frying pan.
-Move steak to the crock pot when butter has melted.
+Move steak to the crockpot when the butter has melted.

 Top off steaks with butter and fresh cilantro mixture.

 Serve with bow tie pasta and roasted vegetables (I added my veggies to the frying pan I seared the steak in because we’re not trying to mess up all the dishes with this meal).

 Eat, drink and be merry for tonight you’ll fall in love with your slow cooker all over again.

 Click here (UPDATE, ENDED) to enter for a chance to win a KitchenAid multi-cooker and a year supply of Minerva Dairy Amish Roll Butter.
 Good luck with the recipe contest.
 I’m hoping that if I don’t win that at least one or more of my readers/followers will win it.